Willemstijn/CandleHoarder/README.md

 ## Configuration

+### Configuration file

+Edit the configuration file to suit your own environment.
+Also add the pairs and timeframes that you want to monitor in this file.
+To get the necessary pairs, use CCXT to do a querie or pairs on your favorite exchange.

-## secret file
+### secret file

-File 'secret.py' should be made to contain confidential information.
-The content of the file should be at least:
+File 'secret.py' should contain the confidential information of your exchange if you need it.
+BE SURE TO CLEAR THIS FILE BEFORE UPLOADING YOUR INSTALLATION TO A PUBLIC REPOSITOY!!

 ```
 BINANCE_API_KEY = ""